 - They are having trouble getting into the litter box.
 This is a possibility with elderly or obese rabbits.
 As they get older they might develop arthritis and have trouble hopping over the edge of of the litter box.
 Similarly obese rabbits, might have some trouble carrying their extra weight over the edge of a litter box.

 - In these cases you’ll want to find a litter box that has an opening that’s close to the ground.
 You can also cut a hole into the side of their current litter box.
-It’s also a good idea to bring your rabbit to the vet for a checkup if you believe they have developed arthritis or are suffering from obesity.
+I also recommend that you bring your rabbit to the vet for a checkup if you believe they have developed arthritis or are suffering from obesity.

 - They are peeing in the litter box but their butt hangs over the edge.
 Sometimes you might find pee next to the litter box because your rabbit manages to miss the box.
 To know if this is the cause, you should try to watch your rabbit during the day to catch them in the act.
 My bunny, Elusive, would sometimes urinate with her butt over the edge of her litter box, even though she had good litter box habits.